FaizanMohd5/Web-scraping-iPhone-11-Reviews/README.md

 To use this project, run the Jupyter Notebook file web_scraping_flipkart.ipynb and follow the instructions in the comments.

-The extracted reviews will be stored in a CSV file in the ScrapedFiles directory.

 # License

 This project is licensed under the MIT License - see the LICENSE file for details.